 Supervised teaching experience in either elementary or secondary schools with seminars and conferences required.
 Includes discussions, written assignments, and evaluations.
 Graded on a pass/fail basis.
-Prerequisite: The preparation course sequence in Early Childhood, Childhood, Middle Childhood, Adolescence, Teaching English to Speakers of Other Languages, or Business and Marketing Education.
-Co-requisite: EDU 476.
-Permission of director required.
+Prerequisite: The

 EDU 476 - Student Teaching II 6

 Supervised teaching experience in either elementary or secondary schools with seminars and conferences required.
 Includes discussions, written assignments, and evaluations.
 Graded on a pass/fail basis.
 Prerequisite: The preparation course sequence in Early Childhood, Childhood, Middle Childhood, Adolescence, Teaching English to Speakers of Other Languages, or Business and Marketing Education.
 Co-requisite: EDU 475.
 Permission of director required.